riteshjillewad/Image-Steganography-Project/README.md

 - Then, the encrypted message is embedded inside the least significant bits (LSBs) of the image pixels.
 - These LSB changes are subtle and do not visibly affect the image.
 - To retrieve the message, the image is decoded to extract the hidden bits, which are then decrypted using the original key.

+**This dual approach of encryption + steganography increases both the security and the secrecy of the message**.